Pharmaceutical Quality Management System (QMS) is a set of procedures and practices contributing to product quality.

 - The department where process deficiency is found

-- Fault detail and its implications
+- Issue detail and its implications

-- Corrective Action to remove the problem
+- Corrective action to resolve the problem

 - Due date to implement the corrective and preventive actions